 5. Not packing enough changes of kid’s clothes in the carry-on.

-Let’s face it: predicting how many times your kid will require his clothes to be changed during one flight is like trying to predict what the weather be like 3 months from now.
+Let’s face it: predicting how many times your kids will require their clothes to be changed during one flight is like trying to predict what the weather be like 3 months from now.
 Next to impossible.
 One thing is certain: taking 1 spare t-shirt and pants is one of the worst packing mistakes.
 I still remember how we ended up once with a toddler all wrapped up and cozy in my husband’s t-shirt 😉

 Quick solution: just pack more than one of each!